-Upon election each member shall be entitled to a certificate setting forth that he is a member of the Institute, but no certificate shall be issued until receipt of dues for the current year.
-Certificates of membership shall be returned to the Secretary upon suspension or termination of membership for any cause except death.
+Upon election admission each member shall be entitled to a certificate setting forth that he is a member of the Institute, but no certificate shall be issued until receipt of dues for the current year.
+Certificates of membership shall be returned to the Secretary of the Institute upon suspension or termination of membership for any cause except death for disciplinary reasons.

 2.5.
-Right of Member to Describe Himself as Such
+Right of Members to Describe Himself Themselves

-Members of the Institute shall be entitled to describe themselves as "Members of the American Institute of Certified Public Accountants"
+A members of the Institute shall be entitled to describe themselves use the designation as "Members of the American Institute of Certified Public Accountants."
+A firm all of whose partners or shareholders are members shall be entitled to use the designation "Members of the American Institute of Certified Public Accountants."